Serving DePauw's Students

 Adviser for Operations

 Dr. Sarah Mordan-McCombs ’03 is associate professor of biology at Franklin College, where she has also supported that school’s athletic band and has been recognized with the college's Faculty Excellence in Teaching Award.
 She played cello in the DePauw Symphony Orchestra and clarinet in Tiger Pep Band.
 Mordan-McCombs routinely advises students to help them achieve their fullest potential through thoughtful reflection and development of their leadership talents.

 Adviser for Music Leadership

 2LT Adam Hilkert ’08 is executive officer of the United States Army School of Music.
 Prior to being commissioned as one of just 22 active conductors in the U.S. Army Bands, Hilkert served as Associate Conductor of the George Mason University Symphonic Band and director of the Annandale High School bands, among many others.
-Hilkert earned his doctoral degree in musical arts at George Mason University.
+Hilkert is a doctoral candidate in musical arts at George Mason University and previously earned a master of arts degree in wind conducting at Indiana University of Pennsylvania.
 A talented double bassist, Hilkert is heard on over 15 albums on premiere labels.
 He is the Tiger Bands’ lead music performance development adviser.

 Jason Dibler, MMus